 “Bendigo as a whole, from the Council down, we've really shown that when we put our minds to it, everything is done properly.

 “You look at the Elvis exhibition with tourism, you look at other sporting events with the Red Energy Center [Bendigo Stadium], when the Council gets involved, from our point of view, good things happen.

 “I'm sure that's what's going to happen over the next four years, not just for bowls, but all sports that are in Bendigo.”

 The Commonwealth Games will be held between 17-29 March 2026.
-Bendigo has been selected as one of four regional hubs to host the Games, alongside Ballarat, Geelong and Gippsland.
+Bendigo has been selected as one of five regional hubs to host the Games, alongside Ballarat, Geelong, Gippsland and Shepparton.

 We acknowledge and recognise the Traditional Owners of the land where the Bendigo Bowls Club is located, the Dja Dja Wurrung People.